-The top 27 barbecue restaurants in Toronto by neighbourhood
+23 barbecue restaurants you need to try in Toronto by neighbourhood

 Toronto is blessed with loads of great barbecue restaurants.
 The craving for BBQ might strike in an instance, but the pit masters at these fine establishments have been crafting these meals for days.
 Cooking low and slow turns out some amazingly tender meat, which you can enjoy all over the city.

-The Carbon Bar gets fancy with its selection of pit-smoked specialties.
-You can start with chilled seafood and poke and then get down with St. Louis cut ribs and prime beef brisket.
+The Carbon Bar gets fancy with its selection of pit-smoked eats.
+You can get down with St. Louis cut ribs, fried chicken, cheddar jalapeno sausage and prime beef brisket.

 Pulled pork sandwiches, Alabama fried chicken, BBQ poutine, and succulent pitmaster platters all grace the menu at Earlscourt BBQ.